Skip to the content

 Dimensions visible in the layout

 Those titles in the selection boxes that have a blue background are currently set as display layout dimensions in the row and column (for table view), X axis and series (for line and bar view), and geographical area and series (for map).
-The below screenshots shows an example of the selection panel when displaying the table view:
+The below screenshot shows an example of the selection panel when displaying the table view:

-Screenshot of the selection panel set to table view
+Screenshot of a selection panel

 For each of the dimensions, you can select 1 or more positions which are visible in the data display (table, line, bar, or map view) below the selection panel.
 In the example above, the following visible dimensions are used:

-• 46 out of 46 available positions (values) for the geopolitical entity (country) have been selected and are displayed in the row (table view)
+• 45 out of 45 available positions (values) for the geopolitical entity (country) have been selected and are displayed in the row (table view)

-• 10 out of 49 available positions (values) for the time have been selected and are displayed in the column (table view)
+• 10 out of 50 available positions (values) for the time have been selected and are displayed in the column (table view)

 Additional dimensions